Summary

 The content on this page is accurate as of the posting date; however, some of our partner offers may have expired.
 Please review our list of best credit cards, or use our CardMatch™ tool to find cards matched to your needs.

-The right rewards credit card can help you score valuable travel perks like airport lounge access and expedited airport security.
-Some cards even let you avoid paying unnecessary foreign transaction fees.
-The top travel cards in the market also enable you to earn points and miles you can redeem for free flights, hotel stays and more.
+With the right rewards credit card, you can score valuable travel perks, like airport lounge access and expedited airport security.
+Some cards even come without any foreign transaction fees, making them a good choice for international travel.
+The top travel cards may also enable you to earn points and miles to redeem for free flights, hotel stays and more.

-If you’re searching for a card to help you on your next trip, you’ll want to compare all the best credit cards for international travel to see how they might work for your travel style and goals.
-Keep reading to learn about the best credit cards for travel overseas and what they offer in terms of perks and rewards.
+As you’re searching for a card to help you on your next trip, it’s helpful to compare all the best credit cards for international travel to see how may fit with your travel style and goals.
+To help you get started, here are some of the best credit cards for travel overseas and information on what they offer in terms of perks and rewards.

 Chase Sapphire Reserve: Best credit card for international travel

-Why we picked it: The Chase Sapphire Reserve card is frequently listed as the top travel credit card on the market today, and for good reason.
-It gives you 10X points on hotel and car rental purchases through Chase Ultimate Rewards, 5X points on air travel purchases through Chase Ultimate Rewards and 3X points on other travel purchases (earn elevated rewards on all travel purchases immediately after earning the $300 annual travel credit).
-Plus, earn 3X points on dining and 1X point on all other purchases.
+Why we picked it: The Chase Sapphire Reserve card is widely considered one of the top travel credit cards on the market today, and for good reason.
+This card offers you 10X points on hotel and car rental purchases through Chase Ultimate Rewards, 5X points on air travel purchases through Chase Ultimate Rewards and 3X points on other travel purchases.
+Plus, you can earn higher rewards on all travel purchases immediately after earning the $300 annual travel credit.
+It also offers 3X points on dining and 1X point on all other purchases.

-Redemption options are very flexible: You can redeem rewards as statement credits toward any travel purchase, or for travel through the Chase portal to get a 50% redemption bonus (making your points worth 1.5 cents apiece).
-Also, you can transfer your points at a 1:1 rate to 14 travel partners, including Air France and Aer Lingus.
+Redemption options are flexible, too.
+You can redeem your rewards as statement credits toward any travel purchase, or for travel through the Chase portal, which offers a 50% redemption bonus (making your points worth 1.5 cents apiece).
+You can also transfer your points at a 1:1 rate to 14 travel partners, including Air France and Aer Lingus.

 Pros